Setting Up a Kali VM

 This wiki page has been set up to guide you through setting up a virtual machine (VM) for Kali Linux, such that you can use Kali Linux without installing it as a new operating system.

-Seting Up a VM
+Setting Up a VM

 We recommend that you use VirtualBox in order to run the virtual machine for Kali Linux.

-If you are running an Arm computer (this includes Apple Silicon), you will not be able to download the pre-built VM images.
-You will have to download the "Apple Silicon (ARM64)" Installer or NetInstaller ISO file and go through the initial setup options that you would go through when setting up a new computer.
+If you are running an ARM computer (this includes Apple Silicon), you will not be able to download the pre-built VM images.
+You will have to download an ARM64 ISO file and set it up from there.
+Here is a link to that.
+This just means you may have to do some more customisation during setup.

-Once this is done, click Import.
-Wait a while for the VM to be imported into VirtualBox.
 Once this is done, select the Kali Linux VM and hit start.

 You now have a working Kali Linux VM!